yrmvgh/yiufcrawl/README.md

 * Unequipping shields
     * When trying to equip a weapon that is incompatible with a shield, the game will ask if you want to unequip the shield first, saving some hassel.

+* Movement
+    * Moving in the same direction as the previous turn takes 20% less time than the base movement speed (for both players and monsters).
+Zig zagging across the room now no longer takes exactly the same amount of time as a straight course.
+This enables players that can cross water / fly over hazards get a slight advantage over a creature that must maneuver around it.

 * Flying
     * metabolism is multiplied by 4 while flying, unless you are a Djinni.
 So flying around all day as a tengu will now cost something.